strategineer/personal-website/content/books/2024-03-02/index.md

 ---
-title: "New Dark Age: Technology and the End of the Future"
-authors: "James Bridle"
+authors: James Bridle
+books/tags:
+- non-fiction
+- slay
 date: 2024-03-02
+params:
+  isbn13: '9781786635471'
 star_rating: 5
-books/tags:
-  - "non-fiction"
-  - "slay"
+title: 'New Dark Age: Technology and the End of the Future'
 ---

 A bleak but compelling investigation on a variety of world ending issues we're